redbilledpanda/redbilledpanda.github.io/docs/_posts/2023-03-11-Kernel-Debugging-using-workstation.markdown

 #3  0x0000000000000000 in ?? ()
 ```

 As we can see we are still in the very early stages of booting.
-'Early' here is a relative word, as we are already way pass the earlier three-staged bootloader. `locore.S` is actually the 'very first code' that gets executed from the kernel per-se.
-At line 79, it calls `hammer_time`, which is a machine dependent init code for the amd64 architecture.
-Many of this quirky stuff is very architecture (and board) dependent.
-One can dive could be understood later as they lean towards the more complicated side of things and are best explored after one has gotten his/her hands dirty!!
+'Early' here is a relative word, as we are already way past the earlier three-staged bootloader. `locore.S` is part of very early boot code that gets executed when the process starts.
+As you can see it's in assembly for very fine grained control.
+This is rather early in the boot process.
+If one is not interested in the machine and board level initialization details, then one can keep `continuing` until one sees routines from the architecture independent part of the codebase.

 So there we are folks!
 We've managed to get the setup ready!!
 You may now issue the GDB continue command (shorthand 'c') and the rest of the kernel can get initialized.
 Or you can keep stepping over with `s` and see the boot process in slo-mo.
 If you are uninterested in the boot flow (at the moment), then press `c`.
 Your target VM completes initializes and you see the classic login prompt black screen (assuming you haven't installed any window manager like Gnome or KDE).
 Let's check (on the server) which modules are loaded on the client.
 We need to put the target back into the debugged mode like so: `sudo sysctl debug.kdb.enter=1`.
 This will lock the target VM and return control to the gdb connection on the dev VM.
 At times, panicking the client will switch the debugger into DDB (rather than gdb).
 If that happens, issue the following command on the DDB prompt like so:
 ```